 3.Affiliation and Address for Each Author (Mailing address, telephone, fax, e-mail, Internet site)

-4.Session chosen (Please note that near all contributed papers will be presented at Poster Sessions, only suggested by the Session Chairs papers will be considered as candidates for oral presentation)
+4.Session chosen (Please note that near all contributed papers will be presented at Poster Sessions; only the papers, suggested by the Session Chairs, will be considered as candidates for oral presentation)

 5.Abstract Text: no more than one page.

-The Abstracts and the Conference Program will be published in the hard copy version and on the Conference site.
-We plan to publish Conference Proceeding in a special issue of the peer reviewed Journal
+The Abstracts and the Conference Program will be published in the hard copy version and the Conference Program will be available at the Conference site.
+We plan to publish selected Conference papers in a special issue of a peer reviewed Journal.

 Please forward this Call to anyone you think would be interested in receiving it.